On & Off the Wheel: Exploring Functional Forms

 Pottery: Basics and Beyond

-Join us for an introduction to the art of pottery!
+Join us for an introduction to the world of pottery!
 In this beginner-friendly

-class, you'll learn the basics of working on and off the pottery wheel.
-By
+class, you'll explore working on and off the pottery wheel.
+By the end of

-the end of the session, you’ll have built a strong foundation in essential
+the session, you’ll have built a strong foundation in essential skills such as

-skills such as centering, pulling, and shaping.
-Whether you’re looking to
+centering, trimming, and glazing.
+Whether you’re looking to create

-create functional pottery or simply enjoy the therapeutic nature of
+functional pottery or simply enjoy the therapeutic nature of working with

 From Form To Function: Session B